A Complete Guide Before Buying Your Perfect Kayak Paddle - Hiseadock

 Your paddle is the second most important component of your kayak, after your kayak itself.
 It takes thousands of strokes to complete even a short tour, so having the right paddle makes all the difference.
 We have mentioned all the types of kayak paddles and their built materials above to help you decide which one works best for you.

-- When using an overly long paddle, what happens?
+• When using an overly long paddle?

 In the case of paddles that are too short or too long, you’ll have to work harder than necessary to gain speed and control the kayak.
 If the length is not correct, blisters may develop due to your hands moving along the shaft.